x42/scarlett-mixer/README.md

 Graphical Mixer Interface for the Scarlett 18i6
 ===============================================

-This is a quick hack, you're on your own..
+This is a quick hack, it's prepared for other Scarlett devices, but you're on your own..

 Build-dependencies: gnu-make, a c-compiler, libpango, libcairo